Boeing C-17 Globemaster III: Rapid Dragon missile launcher testing

+Evacuation of Afghanistan

 On 15 August 2021, USAF C-17 02-1109 from the 62nd Airlift Wing and 446th Airlift Wing at Joint Base Lewis-McChord departed Hamid Karzai International Airport in Kabul, Afghanistan, while crowds of people trying to escape the 2021 Taliban offensive ran alongside the aircraft.
 The C-17 lifted off with people holding on to the outside, and at least two died after falling from the aircraft.
 There were an unknown number possibly crushed and killed by the landing gear retracting, with human remains found in the landing-gear stowage.
-Also that day, C-17 01-0186 from the 816th Expeditionary Airlift Squadron at Al Udeid Air Base transported 823 Afghan citizens from Hamid Karzai International Airport on a single flight, setting a new record for the type which was previously over 670 people during a 2013 typhoon evacuation from Tacloban, Philippines.
+Also that day, C-17 01-0186 from the 816th Expeditionary Airlift Squadron at Al Udeid Air Base transported 823 Afghan citizens from Hamid Karzai International Airport on a single flight, setting a new record for the type, which was previously over 670 people during a 2013 typhoon evacuation from Tacloban, Philippines.

 Royal Air Force

-Boeing marketed the C-17 to many European nations including Belgium, Germany, France, Italy, Spain and the United Kingdom.
-The Royal Air Force (RAF) has established an aim of having interoperability and some weapons and capabilities commonality with the USAF.
-The 1998 Strategic Defence Review identified a requirement for a strategic airlifter.
-The Short-Term Strategic Airlift competition commenced in September of that year, but the tender was canceled in August 1999 with some bids identified by ministers as too expensive, including the Boeing/BAe C-17 bid, and others unsuitable.
-The project continued, with the C-17 seen as the favorite.
-In the light of Airbus A400M delays, the UK Secretary of State for Defence, Geoff Hoon, announced in May 2000 that the RAF would lease four C-17s at an annual cost of £100 million from Boeing for an initial seven years with an optional two-year extension.
-The RAF had the option to buy or return the aircraft to Boeing.
-The UK committed to upgrading its C-17s in line with the USAF so that if they were returned, the USAF could adopt them.
-The lease agreement restricted the C-17's operational use, meaning that the RAF could not use them for para-drop, airdrop, rough field, low-level operations and air to air refueling.